 Standards

-The SCDOT provides several set border sheets for use in creating your public displays.
+The SCDOT provides several set border sheets for use in creating your public meeting displays.
 You might find that there is not one particular border that best fits your project.
 If you need to change the dimensions of your border, please do not change the x-y relationship of the elements contained in your border.
 For example; the SCDOT logo should not be skewed.
 If you are preparing a paper or canvas display then you will need to consider the dimensions of your plotter.
 In all cases, utilize the standard border style for your public displays.
+The idea behind these standard colors and line styles is that the display depicts what an actual road looks like so that it is easily relatable to the public.
+These are meant to be a guide as all projects are different and therefore colors may need to be adjusted to accommodate the details of your project.